robin-na/robin-na.github.io/index.md

 --->

 Before MIT, I received my B.S. in physics and B.A. in knowledge ecology (student-designed major) from Seoul National University.
-After that, I worked as a research fellow at Carnegie Mellon University working on NLP and cognitive science.
-I also interned at Amazon during my PhD.
+After that, I was at Carnegie Mellon University as a research fellow in NLP and cognitive science.

 My studies have been generously supported by scholarships with the most competitive funding in South Korea: SBS Foundation Scholarship (graduate) and the Presidential Science Scholarship in physics (undergraduate).